TuanFaied/Patient-Registration-System/README.md

 2. Create Users
 3. Edit any changes
 4. Delete any entry
-5. Can set aadmin info
+5. Can set admin info

 A Normal user can;
 1. See their registered info
-2. CAan edit there credentials
+2. Can edit there credentials

 Can access the system through;
-1. Username : Admin
+1. Username: Admin
-2. Password : admin123
+2. Password: admin123